Powered by Smartsupp LinkedIn Share

 Top 10 biologics approved in 2023

-• Previous year witnessed the approval of many innovative biologics that combine the latest scientific discoveries and recently emerging technologies to fight the most dreadful diseases.
-In total, 18 new biologic drugs were approved by the EMA and 34 by the FDA, an all-time high.
+• 2023 witnessed the approval of many innovative biologic drugs that combine the latest scientific discoveries and recently emerging technologies to fight the most dreadful diseases.
+In total, 18 new biologics were approved by the EMA and 34 by the FDA, an all-time high.

 • From this large number we selected and described 10 most important drugs that cover unmet medical needs and have the highest potential to revolutionize medical practice.
 These include first-ever protein vaccines against RSV, bispecific antibodies for treatment-resistant cancers and CRISPR/Cas9-based gene therapy for sickle cell anemia.